sainioan/gitRep/documentation/Vaatimusmaarittely.md

 ### Before Login
 * User can sign up for the app by create a unique username and password.
-* User name must be unique and at least 5 characters long..
+* Username must be unique and at least 5 characters long..
 * User can cancel the sign up by pressing the "back" button -- done
 * User can login with a username and password
 ### After Login